Google DeepMind, Royal Free data sharing

-Google's DeepMind and the Royal Free London NHS Foundation Trust are sharing sensitive data, including mental health and HIV diagnosis, of 1.6 million patients, according to the New Scientist.
-The report prompted concerns about data security and patient privacy by digital rights advocates and others.
+Google's DeepMind AI unit and the Royal Free London NHS Foundation Trust are sharing sensitive data, including mental health records and HIV diagnosis, of 1.6 million patients, according to the New Scientist.

 The New Scientist later revealed that the two parties had failed to secure approval from the Confidentiality Advisory Group of the Medicines and Healthcare Products Regulatory Agency.

-In July 2017, the UK Information Commissioner's Office ruled that the Royal Free hospital had failed to comply with the UK Data Protection Act when it shared the data.
+In July 2017, the UK Information Commissioner's Office ruled that the Royal Free hospital had failed to comply with the UK Data Protection Act when it shared the data, though it did not issue a fine on the basis that there was a lack of guidance for the sector.

-In September 2021, law firm Mishcon de Reya announced it is bringing a class action lawsuit against Google on behalf of the 1.6 million individuals whose medical records were shared.
+Law firm Mishcon de Reya announced it was to bring a class action lawsuit against Google on behalf of the 1.6 million individuals whose medical records were shared in September 2021.

 Operator: Royal Free London NHS Foundation Trust